Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Mathematical Techniques and Challenges

-To conclude, the well-posedness of any model featuring a Gaussian kernel enjoys well-posedness due to the regularity of the kernel.
+As a summary, the well-posedness of any model featuring a Gaussian kernel enjoys well-posedness due to the regularity of the kernel, {but one is restricted to studying the problem in an infinite domain}.
 The exponential kernel is more difficult due to the lack of differentiability at zero.
 The most difficult case, and perhaps most biologically interesting, is the top-hat detection function, which is discontinuous.
 This fact is precisely what makes these models so difficult to study analytically, and new techniques or tools must be used.
-On the other hand, modellers may be satisfied with approximating the top-hat detection function through a regularization technique, e.g. mollification, in which case well-posedness is less of an issue and will follow from a careful application of existing theory.
+On the other hand, modellers may be satisfied with approximating the top-hat detection function through a regularization technique, e.g., mollification, in which case well-posedness is less of an issue and will follow from a careful application of existing theory.